-In the instant proceeding, TAWC seeks approval of its annual PCOP percentage rate.
+In the instant proceeding, TAWC seeks approval of the calculation of its 2016 Capital Rider reconciliation.
 Therefore, as TAWC's requests will directly impact the rates and charges paid by its customers, the Hearing Officer finds that there is a sufficient factual basis to find that legal rights or interests held by those consumers may be determined in this proceeding.